A Guide to Strategic Data Integration that Transforms Business Operations

 - Virtual Data Integration: Creates a virtual layer that queries source systems directly without physically moving data.
 This approach provides real-time access while minimizing data duplication, making it suitable for scenarios where storage space is limited or when you need to maintain data at its source.

 - Application Integration: Connects applications to share functionality and data between systems through APIs and middleware.
-Unlike pure data integration that focuses on data movement, application integration enables process-level coordination between software systems, supporting operational workflows.
+Unlike pure data integration, which focuses on data movement, application integration enables process-level coordination between software systems, supporting operational workflows.

 Many organizations implement multiple integration approaches simultaneously.
 You might use batch processing for historical analytics while employing real-time integration for customer-facing applications.